adjust/cordova_sdk/README.md

 - `trackerToken` the tracker token of the current install.
 Is `undefined` if request failed or response could not be parsed.
 - `trackerName` the tracker name of the current install.
 Is `undefined` if request failed or response could not be parsed.
+- `network` the first grouping level of the tracker name.
+Is `undefined` if request failed or response could not be parsed.
+- `campaign` the second grouping level of the tracker name.
+Is `undefined` if request failed or response could not be parsed.
+- `adgroup` the third grouping level of the tracker name.
+Is `undefined` if request failed or response could not be parsed.
+- `creative` the fourth grouping level of the tracker name.
+Is `undefined` if request failed or response could not be parsed.

 Please make sure to consider [applicable attribution data policies.][attribution-data]